T-Troll/alienfx-tools/README.md

 The purpose of this app is to check low-level API and to prepare light names for other apps, this names are stored and will be used in `alienfx-haptics` and `alienfx-ambient` as a light names for UI.

 ## alienfx-cli Usage
-Run `alienfx-cli.exe` with a command and any options for that command.
-Bu default, `alienfx-cli` using high-level SDK (Alienware LightFX) or low-level (USB driver) - by default.
-You can switch it by using `low-level` and `high-level` commands.
+Run `alienfx-cli.exe` with a command and any options for that command. `alienfx-cli` uses low-level (USB driver) access by default, but you can switch to high-level SDK (Alienware LightFX) issuing `high-level` command.
 ```
 alienfx-cli.exe [command=option,option,option] ... [command=option,option,option] [loop]
 ```